-For Kohler 26 HP EFI units the deck can be raised by pulling the deck lever up and/or by pushing on the deck lift assist lever.
+For Kohler 26 HP EFI units and all 72" units the deck can be raised by pulling the deck lever up and/or by pushing on the deck lift assist lever.

 NOTE: When changing cutting height positions, always come to a complete stop and disengage the mower blades.